 Scheduling Thesis Reviews

 Reviews are held Monday through Thursday.
-Weekend reviews require approval from the Director of Thesis and the Thesis Representative a minimum of one week in advance.
-Thesis Reviews are scheduled through the Coordinator of Thesis.
-It is the responsibility of the student to contact his/her representative and all Thesis Panel members about upcoming review dates, times, and locations.
+Weekend reviews require approval from the Director of Thesis and the Thesis Faculty a minimum of one week in advance.
+Thesis Reviews are scheduled through the Manager of Capstone Projects.
+It is the responsibility of the student to contact his/her Thesis Panel members about upcoming review dates, times, and locations.
 Thesis Reviews shall be scheduled at the following times and or intervals of 5:00/5:30PM or 7:00/7:30PM.
 If one begins at 6:00 PM, they may have to vacate the space for a 7:00PM scheduled review.
 Reviews should not go over 1.5 hours including time for set-up and dismantling.

-Reviews scheduled at 5:00/5:30PM or 7:00/7:30PM allow other students to share our Thesis Representative and faculty for the same night and to provide for the presentation room to be utilized for multiple reviews on the same evening.
+Reviews scheduled at 5:00/5:30PM or 7:00/7:30PM allow other students to share our Thesis Faculty for the same night and to provide for the presentation room to be utilized for multiple reviews on the same evening.
 Reducing the amount of trips and traveling of our faculty to the BAC is not only good planning and professional etiquette but also promotes the sustainability of resources.

-If changes need to be made to the review schedule, the student is responsible for contacting the Coordinator of Thesis to reschedule.
-No review will be rescheduled without the permission of both the Thesis Representative and the Coordinator of Thesis.
-Please advice the Coordinator of Thesis no later than five (5) working days prior to the scheduled review of any changes, except in case of emergency.
+If changes need to be made to the review schedule, the student is responsible for contacting the Manager of Capstone Projects to reschedule.
+No review will be rescheduled without the permission of both the Thesis Faculty and the Director of Thesis.
+Please advice the Manager of Capstone Projects no later than five (5) working days prior to the scheduled review of any changes, except in case of emergency.
 We will try to accommodate changes to the best of our abilities.

 Please check the review schedule regularly; review dates are revised constantly.
 If you plan to attend a thesis review meeting, you are responsible for checking the latest review schedule on the website.
 We will make the best effort possible to update this schedule as revisions occur.

-Please contact the Coordinator of Thesis at 617-585-0254 to schedule a review, to revise scheduled dates or locations or for more information.
+Please contact the Manager of Capstone Projects at 617-585-0254 to schedule a review, to revise scheduled dates or locations or for more information.

-These documents will be reviewed for approval by the Architectural Thesis Committee or the Interior Design Thesis Committee.
-The schedule for these meetings can be obtained by contacting the Coordinator of Thesis.
-The student is responsible for turning in to the BAC Registrar the Leave of Absence form by the Add/Drop deadline.
+These documents will be reviewed for approval by the Architectural Thesis Committee or the Interior Architecture Thesis Committee.
+The student is responsible for turning in the Leave of Absence form to the BAC Registrar by the Add/Drop deadline.

 Note: The best time for a student to take a LOA while in the Thesis Program is either before the Preliminary Review or after the Schematic Review.
 Before requesting an LOA, the student must ensure that each Thesis Panel member will remain committed to the project once the student returns.

 Thesis students must apply for an extension if they need time beyond Thesis 1 and 2.
-To apply for an extension, students must submit the following to the Coordinator of Thesis one week prior to the end of the Thesis 2 semester (see Institutional Calendar):
+To apply for an extension, students must submit the following to the Manager of Capstone Projects one week prior to the end of the Thesis 2 semester (see Institutional Calendar):